konstan10/EC327-Project/README.md

 # EC327-Project
 Instructions to install and run Video Stabilization Application

-Step 1: set up MATLAB
+Step 1: Set Up MATLAB

 Create a MathWorks account, sign in and install software, and activate software.

-Step 2: download MATLAB's Image Processing Toolbox.
+Step 2: Download MATLAB's Image Processing Toolbox.

 Go to MATLAB's commmand window and to the top right corner, click on Add-Ons, click Get Add-ons, and then type Image Processing Toolbox in the Add-on Explorer and install.

-Step 3: download Video Stabilization Application
+Step 3: Download Video Stabilization Application

 Download the file exv.m and open into MATLAB.